-The Directress first does those preparations which do not involve the child, they are to observe the needs of the child and notice that needs are suggesting that a certain presentation be given, she chooses which type and checks the materials availability and condition.
+The Directress first does those preparations which do not involve the child, they are to observe the needs of the child and notice that needs are suggesting that a certain presentation be given, she chooses which type and checks the availability and condition of the material.

 Analysis of Movement

 Movements which are familiar to adults and children are often hurried over and the precise stages, especially the middle of the process, are hurried over.
-Presentations give the child an opportunity to analyse each movement separately, exactly, precisely and in a lively, engaging manner.
-The sequence of movements and their different characteristics are shown without breaking up the unity of an activity, a slight pause between each stage makes each movement distinguishable (though if it helps an individual child the total activity can be divided into a series of steps and each shown separately).
+Presentations allow the child to analyse each movement separately, exactly, precisely and in a lively, engaging manner.
+The sequence of movements and their different characteristics are shown without breaking up the unity of an activity, a slight pause between each stage makes each movement distinguishable (though if it helps an individual child, the total activity can be divided into a series of steps and each shown separately).

 Individual actions are shown in isolation, in a successive order to generate a clear understanding of the whole action.
 The Directress remains while the child, if she chooses repeats all or parts of the demonstration.